denisidoro/navi/README.md

 **navi** allows you to browse through cheatsheets (that you may write yourself or download from maintainers) and execute commands.
 Argument suggestions are prompted to you.

+It will:
+- make you type less;
+- spare you from knowing CLIs by heart;
+- teach you new one-liners.

 It uses [fzf](https://github.com/junegunn/fzf) under the hood and it can be either used as a command or as a shell widget (*à la* Ctrl-R).

 Table of contents